gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 ![png](students-performance-analysis-and-prediction_files/students-performance-analysis-and-prediction_47_0.png)

-Thus the above observation can also be noted in the above box-plots, 'group A' has a relatively poorer performance in all the three courses whereas in comparison 'group E' performs relatively better than the other groups.
+Thus it can also be noted in the above box-plots that, 'group A' has a relatively poorer performance in all the three courses whereas in comparison 'group E' performs relatively better than the other groups.

-Now we will try to find the impact of the educational background of the parents on the students performance.
+Now we will try to find the impact of the educational background of the parents on the students performance:

 ```python